-Cumulative Progress Indicator: Analyze the structural components of plays and performances from a variety of Western and
+Cumulative Progress Indicator: Analyze the structural components of plays and performances from a variety of Western and non-Western theatrical traditions and from different historical eras.

 1.1.8.C.2 Content Statement: Actors exercise their voices and bodies through a wide variety of techniques to expand the range and the clarity of the characters they develop.